nachocab/clickme/README.md

 # clickme

-**clickme** is an R package that renders JavaScript visualizations using R data objects as input.
+**clickme** is an R package that makes JavaScript visualizations using R data objects as input.
 Its goal is to make interactive visualizations as easy to use as the base `plot` function.

 Instead of static JS files, clickme works with [**ractives**](https://github.com/nachocab/clickme/wiki/Ractive-Structure) (short for *interactives*—a hat tip to [Neal Stephenson](https://en.wikipedia.org/wiki/The_Diamond_Age)), which are simple folder structures that contain a **template** file used to populate the JS code with R input data.
 This model makes visualizations easy to access and reuse within R.